 Being a fiction author is a novel profession, pun intended.

-Why take interest in the art of making and using puns?
+Why take an interest in the art of making and using puns?

 A List Of Writing Puns With Examples